 I learned how to braid when I was about seven or eight and would practice on my mom’s hair all the time.
 Now that I have a little girl of my own, it’s been fun to try out different hairstyles on her.
-Braids are an easy ways to keep her hair back and add a little style and this Rapunzel braid might be one of my new favorite hairstyles for her.
+Braids are an easy way to keep her hair back and add a little style and this easy Rapunzel braid might be one of my new favorite hairstyles!

 This hairstyle is just three dutch (inverted) braids.
 The dutch braid is an easier braid for many people learning how to braid hair.
 (If you need a tutorial, I recommend this one from Cute Girl Hairstyles.)